Covid19OutputJapan/Covid19OutputJapan.github.io/kanagawa_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210427/Figures/Kanagawa/" %}
+{% assign fig_loc = "./archives/20210504/Figures/Kanagawa/" %}

-## Last update on April 27, 2021
+## Last update on May 4, 2021
-** Based on the data available as of April 25, 2021.
+** Based on the data available as of May 2, 2021.
 Click to enlarge each image.

 {% include link_to_code.html %}